bronyayang/Law_of_Vision_Representation_in_MLLMs/README.md

 **Note:** To combine features from multiple vision towers, use a dot `.` between the names.
 For example: `openai/clip-vit-large-patch14.facebook/dinov2-large`

-Add . between names, such as "openai/clip-vit-large-patch14.facebook/dinov2-large" for feature combination.

 ### 3. Stage 2 Training
 **Prepare LLaVA Stage 2 Data:** Follow the instructions in [LLaVA's tutorial](https://github.com/haotian-liu/LLaVA/tree/main?tab=readme-ov-file#visual-instruction-tuning) to prepare the data for Stage 2 training.